 Keep an eye on how much you are napping, since frequent naps or drowsiness can be linked to other health issues.
-Check in with your doctor if you notice any major sleep changes, or you’re having trouble falling asleep at night.
+Check in with your doctor if you notice any major sleep changes, or if you’re having trouble falling asleep at night.

 Tips for quality night-time sleep.

 People often think getting six hours of sleep is enough, but often, that hour or two of sleep deprivation can lead to a sleep debt that will affect their ability to function properly.
 The average adult needs between 7-9 hours of sleep a night.
 While it may be appropriate to have somewhere in the 6-11 hour range, it’s only thought that 3-5% of the population can function properly on six hours of sleep.

 Keep in mind that sleep deprivation can come in a handful of forms, from relying heavily on an alarm clock and the snooze button to feeling sluggish in the afternoon or in meetings, if driving or heavy meals make you feel drowsy if you regularly fall asleep while watching tv, or even if you fall asleep in less than five minutes after crawling into bed.

 Sleep debt is real and while there are no quick fixes, there are ways to change your habits to gradually restore healthy sleeping patterns!

 While high-intensity exercise immediately before bed can make it difficult to fall asleep, be sure to get some exercise in during the day.
 That being said, taking some time for yourself to do some wind-down stretches or yoga at night can help to relax your muscles and make it easier to fall asleep!